Winter Olympics (video game): Development

 Major differences between versions stemmed from U.S. Gold's choice to use two companies developing different versions of the game separately.
-Additionally, Tiertex Design Studios wrote original code for each platform instead of porting.
+Additionally, Tiertex wrote original code for each platform instead of porting.
 Amongst major differences, freestyle moguls are different on the 16-bit versions, and overall the Super NES version is much more unforgiving than the Genesis version, while the Master System version allows better control on alpine skiing events.